google/jax/docs/notebooks/Distributed_arrays_and_automatic_parallelization.md

 ```

 +++ {"id": "uRLpOcmNj_Vt"}

+The device numbers here are not in numerical order, because the mesh reflects the underlying toroidal topology of the device.

 By writing `PositionalSharding(ndarray_of_devices)`, we fix the device order and the initial shape.
 Then we can reshape it: